rougier/scipy-crash-course/01-installation.md

 * To ensure you have a clean Python installation (including [Jupyter])
 * To install a decent text editor on your system
-* To be able to run a python script
+* To type a few Python lines and to run a python script

 ### Convention